basi1iscus/blockchain/README.md

 - ECDSA key generation and signatures
 - Transaction creation, signing, and verification
+- Dynamic transaction type registry (реестр типов транзакций)
+- Serialization and deserialization of transactions
 - Block mining with adjustable difficulty
 - Blockchain validation
+- Support for multiple transaction types (coin transfer, contract call, contract deploy, token transfer)

+## Adding New Transaction Types

+1. Create a new subfolder in `pkg/transaction/` for your type.
+2. Implement the transaction struct and logic.
+3. Register the type in the package's `init()`.
+4. Import the package (with `_` if needed) where you use dynamic creation.

 ## License